All About Digital Photos

 Digital photos do not take well to being overly enlarged and this is generally to be avoided.
 If you want to print an image it is usually best to first try printing using the original size and quality of your digital photo.
 Your printer software will make the adjustments.

-If you really want to digitally enlarge a digital image then the best bet is to either use proven workflow routines to optimize enlarging or get software specifically designed for this purpose (i.e. Genuine Fractals or SI Pro).
+If you really want to digitally enlarge a digital image then the best bet is to either use proven workflow routines to optimize enlarging or get software specifically designed for this purpose (i.e. Topaz Gigapixel which is purposed designed to upscale digital images).
 If you are using a program such as Adobe Photoshop, the "quick & dirty" way to do a reasonable digital enlargement results is by doing the enlargement in increments of 10%.
 Keep doing 10% enlargements until the distortion that results becomes too great for you and then step back one step and save the resulting enlarged image.
 There are much better, but more complicated Photoshop techniques.
-An excellent one can be found on Digital Outback (update: a free Photoshop Action that does this routine in one mouse click is now provided on that website).
+An excellent one can be found on Digital Outback.
 For others, do an Internet search for "Upsizing Digital Images" and "Enlarging Digital Images."

 Reducing Digital Photos